Create a Website Account - Manage notification subscriptions, save form progress and more.

 Mechanical, Sign, Backflow, Irrigation and General Contractors cost $100.00.
 There is no charge for Plumbing and Electrical Contractors or Homeowners.

 Inspectors leave green or red tags when they have completed an inspection.
 A green tag indicates a property has passed the inspection and a red tag indicates the property has failed the inspection.
 If the property has failed the inspection, a detailed Inspection Report will be provided for you on your account on the Citizen Access Portal.
-Please visit CITIZEN ACCESS PORTAL and Log On to your account for in-depth inspection details.
+Please visit CITIZEN SELF SERVICE and Log On to your account for in-depth inspection details.

 No, all permits are posted digitally.